oliver-wilson-dev/settings/README.md

 Sets `zsh` as the default shell for your machine.

-Installs `Visual Studio Code` with some useful extensions, the `DankMono` font, and some opionionated settings.
+Installs `Visual Studio Code` with some useful extensions, the `DankMono` font, and some opinionated settings.

 ## Prerequisites
 * Don't leave your mac as you will be required to enter your password a few times and will be asked to enter/configure git credentials.